-This is great because it doesn’t feel like a chore for him, it can be done on his way.
-As it creates a good habit and a shared sense of responsibility, in the long run this will save me more and more time!
+This is great because it doesn’t feel like a huge effort for him, it can be done on his way.
+As it creates a good habit and a shared sense of responsibility, in the long run, this will save me more and more time!

 Contributed by Angela from Reading Inspiration

 Deodorise Your Garbage Disposal